Innocentsax/ALX-RESOURCES_FROM_BEGINNER_TO_ADVANCE/Month-6/README.md

 ## JavaScript
 [Back to the top](#Table-of-Contents)

 What is Node.js?
 Unlike other general purpose programming languages, Javascript was first developed as a special purpose language for web browsers.
 So it only ran in web browsers for a while.
-Node.js was then developed to be a runtime environment for Javascript which allows you to write and run Javascript outside a browser like other languages, in a termi example.
-Node.js provided the platform for Javascript to be used as a backend language and even write commandline scripts.
+Node.js was then developed to be a runtime environment for Javascript which allows you to write and run Javascript outside a browser like other mainstream languages.
+Node.js provides the platform for Javascript to be used as a backend language to build server applications and even write command-line scripts.
+It comes preinstalled in some of the sandboxes that we are given, and also on Linux if you are using WSL or Virtual Box.
 More [here.](https://www.educative.io/blog/what-is-nodejs)